-Discrete event modeling focuses on the processes in a system at a medium level of abstraction.
+Discrete event simulation focuses on the processes in a system at a medium level of abstraction.
 Typically, specific physical details, such as car geometry or train acceleration, are not represented.
-Discrete event modeling is widely used in the manufacturing, logistics, and healthcare fields.
+Discrete event simulation modeling is widely used in the manufacturing, logistics, and healthcare fields.

 In classic discrete event tools, the entities are passive and can only have attributes that affect the way they are handled.
 In AnyLogic multimethod simulation software, entities and resources can be modeled as agents with individual behavior and state changes.
 For example, in a manufacturing model, a crane can be modeled as a resource in a process flowchart, but at the same time have state changes inside, including idle, moving, turning, loading, and so on.
 With multimethod modeling, the right models can be built without workarounds.